 But an SPD diagnosis remains contentious.
 The most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which the American Psychiatric Association published in 2013, did not include SPD.
-Those familiar with the situation say that while the APA considered the condition, it ultimately concluded there was not enough evidence at that time to support SPD as a standalone disorder.
+Those familiar with the situation say that although the APA considered the condition, it ultimately concluded there wasn’t enough evidence at that time to support SPD as a standalone disorder.

 This foundational disagreement makes sensory-based interventions tendentious, too.
-In its same policy, the AAP warned that research on sensory integration therapy, which can include things like wearing weighted vests or desensitizing patients to senses with brushes or balls, was “limited and inconclusive.”
-While “occupational therapy with the use of sensory-based therapies may be acceptable as one of the components of a comprehensive treatment plan,” it urged caution among patients and providers.
-(The AAP told Fatherly it has plans to review its policy, though those efforts are still in the early stages.)
+In its same policy, the AAP warned that research on sensory integration therapy, which can include activities such as wearing weighted vests or desensitizing patients to senses with brushes or balls, was “limited and inconclusive.”
+Although “occupational therapy with the use of sensory-based therapies may be acceptable as one of the components of a comprehensive treatment plan,” it urged caution among patients and providers.
+(The AAP told Fatherly it has plans to review its policy.)

 “Right now there is a tendency for everyone to think everything is sensory because it’s a lot more comfortable to think, ‘Oh, it’s a sensory issue!’ and not ‘My child is behaving badly,’” Biel says.
 But new research is helping to define what SPD is — and isn’t — and what might be done to help kids and families struggling with the condition.

-Alison Lane, an occupational therapist and professor at the University of Newcastle, Australia, where she studies sensory features of autism spectrum disorders says that some strategies, like environmental modification and qigong massage, show promise in children with autism.
-Others, like weighted vests, have no substantive evidence to support them.
+Alison Lane, Ph.D., an occupational therapist and professor at the University of Newcastle, Australia, where she studies sensory features of autism, says that some strategies, such as environmental modification and qi gong massage, show promise in autistic children.
+Others, such as weighted vests, have no substantive evidence to support them.

 Even so, much of the existing science has serious limitations.
-Sensory interventions are currently based on small trials conducted primarily in children with autism spectrum disorder, which could create a bias in our understanding of the condition.
-The research hasn’t been very nuanced, either.
+Sensory interventions are currently based on small trials conducted primarily in autistic children, which could create a bias in understanding of the condition.
+The research hasn’t been nuanced, either.
 Study authors have tended to lump all sensory stimuli and purported solutions together, instead of evaluating them one by one.
 And many interventions lack a theoretical basis to explain how they might actually work in the mind and body to create change.

 This is frustrating for parents who are dealing with a child’s sensory processing issues today.
 Without a formal categorization in the DSM-5, paying for treatment can be difficult.
 “Insurance is not going to cover it,” Biel says.
 Occupational therapists can often find a workaround, billing, for example, for the “functional deficits” children with SPD experience.
 But reimbursement limbo can still be a blow to families.

 “Everybody wants to know, is my child going to get better?
 Can you fix this?”
-Biel tells me.
+Biel says.
 “I can say, kids do get better, and they learn how to tolerate things.”